 In the 9 previous chapters of the series Iceberg I've developed the diagnosis of our personal brand: perceived identity, own identity, digital identity identity by name in search engines, on social media and by keywords.

-I also dealt with Elena Arnaiz the "D" of "Weaknesses" of the DAFO, and today it's the "F" turn Strengths, for what invited the friend and colleague Xavi Roca, author of "Desmárcate”, great personal brand book.
-I would say that Xavi is one of the people I've read the most about strengths, a true champion.
+I also dealt with Elena Arnaiz the "D" of "Weaknesses" of DAFO, and today it's the turn of the "F" of Strengths, for what I've invited the friend and colleague Xavi Roca, author of "Get out of here", great personal brand book.
+I'd say Xavi is one of the people I've read the most about strengths, a true champion.

-If you have little time, I invite you to see this summary:
+If you're short on time, I invite you to see this summary:

 Why it's important to know them

 We often compare ourselves to each other, and we feel superior or inferior based on their strengths and weaknesses.

 But the truth is that each person is different and we all function based on our personality.
 It's important to know yourself and our abilities, that's why I advise you to see the first 8 chapters of Iceberg, to really get to know you.